-Exception: For examinations missed during the regularly scheduled examination periods (December, April and August), petitions and supporting documentation must be submitted within five business days of the last day of the examination period.
+Exception: For examinations missed during the regularly scheduled examination periods (December, April and August), petitions and supporting documentation must be submitted on or before the last day of exam period.
+If supporting documentation is not available by the deadline, the petition form must be submitted by the deadline and the supporting documentation must follow within three business days.